Two styles of mudroom lockers: modern farmhouse and modern

 Caulk

 Because I plan to reuse a lot of this material, I took it apart carefully.
-I built this, so I know that it is put together with nails, so I can simply score the caulk and then pry it apart.
-If was also held together with glue, it would not be that easy to do.
+I built this, so I know that it is put together with nails, and I can simply score the caulk and then pry it apart.
+If it were also held together with glue, it would not be that easy to do.

-Remember this tip… anytime you want to make something look built in, build a base so you can put baseboard around it.
-Instant built it!
+Remember this tip!
+Anytime you want to make something look built-in, build a base so you can put baseboard around it.
+It instantly makes a piece look custom!

-Decide how big you need your base to be.
-Grab some straight 2×4’s and make a square.
+Decide how big you need your base to be, then grab some straight 2x4s and make a square.
 Add a few additional pieces, evenly spaced out, to act as supports.
+Then find the studs in your wall and secure them to the wall.

 I had to add another layer of wood to the base to raise it up a little more so that the base was the same height as the baseboards.
 You may or may not need to do this depending on how tall your baseboards are.

-This is the Ikea units I got to use as the base of my mudroom lockers.
-Once they are assembled it’s important that you secure them to each other and the studs to ensure they do not fall over.
+I got IKEA Pax units to use as the base of my mudroom lockers.
+Once they are assembled, it’s important that you secure them to each other and to the studs to ensure they do not fall over.

-This is where it really starts coming together and looking custom.
+This is where it starts coming together and looking custom!

-Then, I added 1×2 trim to all the seams, where 2 pieces of wood meet.
-I was able to re use the trim from the old units here!
+Then, I added 1×2 trim to all the seams, where two pieces of wood meet.
+I was able to reuse the trim from the old units here!

 I wanted mine to go all the way to the ceiling, so I added some trim here too.
 Start by adding a 1×2 directly to the studs in the ceiling to give you something to attach the front trim piece to.
 Then add the front trim to the 1×2 and the front of the unit.

-And you have a completely built in unit!
-We are not done yet, let’s keep moving.
+And you have a completely built-in unit!
+But we are not done yet.
+Let’s keep moving!

-Next up with the finish work is to caulk.
-Everywhere 2 boards meet, we caulk.
+Next up with the finishing work is to caulk.
+Everywhere two boards meet, we caulk.
 It gives it that finished vibe we are going for.

-Ok, listen up!
-When painting Ikea units (or something that has that plastic-y/shiny finish on it, it is important that you use a shellac or oil based primer.
+Okay, listen up!
+When painting IKEA units (or something that has that plastic-y/shiny finish on it), it is important that you use a shellac or oil-based primer.
 It helps the paint adhere better.
 This is my favorite primer!
-Caution – it is stinky.
+Caution: It is stinky.
 So you may need a mask or to have ventilation when using it.

-For the paint I used Iron Ore by Sherwin Williams.
-I used the multi surface acrylic because it is best for furniture pieces in the eggshell sheen, which is best for darker colors to hide brush lines.
+For the paint, I used Iron Ore by Sherwin-Williams.
+I used the multi-surface acrylic because it is best for furniture pieces, and chose the eggshell sheen, which is best for darker colors since it hides brush lines.

-To pull everything together, I added 2 mesh drawers to each locker.
-I just followed the instructions that came with the drawers.
+Time for the finishing touches!
+To pull everything together, I added two mesh drawers to each locker.
+I just followed the instructions that came with the drawers to install them.

-I added hooks on the sides of each locker
+Next, I added hooks on the sides of each locker.

-Put the doors on.
-These doors came with the hinges.
-Simply put them on the door first then the locker.
+The main reason I did this mudroom makeover was to hide some of the clutter the kids accumulate, so this may be the most important finishing touch: putting the doors on.
+These doors are meant to go with Pax units.
+You may need to buy the hinges separately, depending on which doors you choose.
+When you do install the hinges, simply put them on the door first, then the locker.
 Adjust them per the instructions to make sure they are all level with each other.

-Add door handles!
+Then it was time for the last step: adding door handles!
 I used these door handles.
-Measure where you want them to go, drill a hole and screw them on.
+Just measure where you want them to go, drill a hole, and screw them on.

-AND GUESS WHAT!?
+AND GUESS WHAT?!
 You are done!
-You did it!
 I love how our lockers turned out.
 My favorite part is that the doors hide all the mess behind them!